| |

 of a long running programme of iodine laser research,

 which had been then pursued for more about a decade.
+Our activities in this field started in the early

 eighties by a delivery of a large iodine laser